 The President's Ambassadors are a group of students who serve as official college hosts and hostesses while promoting the college.
-To qualify for membership, a student must be a full-time student, maintain at least a 3.5 GPA, have an ACT of 23 or SAT of 1140 or higher, possess good communication and leadership skills, and be active in organizations or activities on and off campus.
-Students who wish to be an Ambassador must complete an application, submit two letters of recommendation, and participate in the interview process.
+To qualify for membership, a student must be a full-time student, maintain at least a 3.0 GPA, possess good communication and leadership skills, and be active in organizations or activities on and off campus.
+Students who wish to be an Ambassador must complete an application, and participate in the interview process.
 The selection committee makes the final decision regarding membership in the organization.
-Application forms are available in the Admission Office.
+Application forms can be found online.